ScottAHill/Autonomous-RC-Car/environment_setup.md

 You should see that Keras has been imported with no errors and the TensorFlow backend is being used.

 Before you move on to Step #7, take a second to familiarize yourself with the ~/.keras/keras.json  file:

-Setting up Ubuntu 16.04 + CUDA + GPU for deep learning with Python

 ```
 {